Should Dogs Eat Bones: Everything You Need To Know

-For your own sake, feed your dog his bone either outside, or if they must stay inside, restrict them to a small space like their crate.
+- Feed your dog his bone either outside, or restrict them to a small space like their crate.
 This will keep the mess limited and easier to clean up after.

 You want to be as certain as possible that they will not be able to break the bone down into sizes that can be swallowed.

 - If your dog is prone to pancreatitis – avoid marrow-containing bones.

 Marrow can cause a flare up and soft stools, including diarrhea.